Man who assassinated former Japanese prime minister gets life in prison

 Abe, one of Japan’s most influential politicians, was serving as a regular lawmaker after leaving the prime minister's job when he was killed in 2022 while campaigning in the western city of Nara.
 It shocked a nation with strict gun control.

-Tetsuya Yamagami, 45, pleaded guilty to murder in the trial that started in October, and Wednesday’s ruling will determine how long he'll spend in prison.
+Tetsuya Yamagami, 45, pleaded guilty to murder in the trial that started in October.
+The Nara District Court confirmed his guilt and sentenced Yamagami to life in prison, as prosecutors requested.

 Shooter said he was motivated by hatred of a controversial church

 Yamagami said he killed Abe after seeing a video message the former leader sent to a group affiliated with the Unification Church.
-He added that his goal was to hurt the church, which he hated, and expose its ties with Abe.
+He added that his goal was to hurt the church, which he hated, and expose its ties with Abe, a most symbolic political figure to have the connection,

-Prosecutors have demanded life imprisonment for Yamagami, while his lawyers have sought a sentence of no more than 20 years, speaking of his troubles as the child of a church adherent.
+Prosecutors demanded life imprisonment for Yamagami, while his lawyers sought a sentence of no more than 20 years, citing his troubles as the child of a church adherent.
+Japanese law authorizes the death penalty in murder cases, but prosecutors do not usually request it unless at least two people are killed.

 The revelation of close ties between the ruling Liberal Democratic Party and the church caused the party to pull back from the church.
-It also prompted investigations that ended with the church's Japanese branch being stripped of its tax-exempt religious status and ordered dissolved.
+It also prompted investigations that ended with a court decision that stripped the church's Japanese branch of its tax-exempt religious status and ordered it dissolved.

 The killing has also led to officials working to increase police protection of dignitaries.